-The committee wishes to thank the Chief Executive Officer, Management Team and all employees for their assistance and co-operation during the year.
-I would also like to thank my fellow Audit Committee members, Aidan Curtis, Caragh Beggy, and Paula McCarthy for their help and support during the year.
+I would like to thank the Chief Executive Officer.
+Management Team, my fellow committee members, and all employees for their assistance and co-operation during the year.

 Fergus Lynch, Chairperson

 Membership Committee Report

 The Membership Committee is an Operational Management Committee reporting to the Board of Directors.
 The primary objective of the Membership Committee is to oversee and make recommendations on activities that will improve the membership process.